 Fax: +49 (0) 89/2180 9092

 Eva Ziegler gained her Bachelor of Science in Economics in 2014 and her Bachelor of Arts in Political Science in 2015 at the Ludwig Maximilian University of Munich.
-In her Bachelor’s Thesis in Political Science she analysed empirically the theoretical approaches of EU-Implementation research why some EU-Countries are more likely to break EU-laws than others.
+In her Bachelor’s Thesis (see here) in Political Science she analysed empirically the theoretical approaches of EU implementation research why some EU countries are more likely to break EU laws than others.
 As a graduate of the M.A.
 International Political Economy at the King’s College London (2015/2016) she investigated in her Master’s Thesis the so-called political resource curse of oil from the perspective of an empirical problem.
-Based on a replication of a study one could determine that the topic is still highly disputed in academia because theory and the applied methodology are often not properly aligned.
+Based on a replication of a study one could determine that the topic is still highly disputed in academia as theory and the applied methodology are in most cases not properly aligned.
 Considering e.g. reverse causality problems, the relative high number of missing data in resource curse studies and other endogeneity problems one can still conclude that a resource curse has been prevalent since the re-nationalisation of oil companies since the 1970ies.